LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

 ---

-[^1]: there are two main kinds of modules in JavaScript: a) ES modules (ESM) which were introduced in ES6, use `import` and `export` syntax, are supported by modern browswer and node.js and normally have a .mjs file extension. b) Common JS modules (CJS) which was the default module type for node.js before ES6, use `require` and `module.exports` syntax and normally have a .js or .cjs extension.
+[^1]: there are two main kinds of modules in JavaScript: a) ES modules (ESM) which were introduced in ES6, use `import` and `export` syntax, are supported by modern browser and node.js and normally have a .mjs file extension. b) Common JS modules (CJS) which was the default module type for node.js before ES6, use `require` and `module.exports` syntax and normally have a .js or .cjs extension.